Skip to main content

 • Fresh Fruit and Vegetable Program

-In accordance with the California School Accounting Manual (PDF), Procedure 905, documenting salaries and wages, employees who work on multiple activities or cost objectives of which at least one is federal must complete a personnel activity report or equivalent documentation.
-This documentation must:
+In accordance with the California School Accounting Manual, Procedure 905, Documenting Salaries and Wages, employees who work on multiple activities or cost objectives, of which at least one is federal, must complete a personnel activity report (PAR) or equivalent documentation.
+For example, employees subject to PAR include an employee working on SNPs and the Fresh Fruit and Vegetable program, or an employee that works for food services and performs other general nonfood service duties.

 • Reflect an after-the-fact distribution of the actual activity of each employee